 How to set up Lisk Service and connect it to a local Lisk Core node.

-It is strongly recommended to synchronize your Lisk Core node with the network before starting the Lisk Service.
+It is strongly recommended to synchronize your blockchain node with the network before starting the Lisk Service.

 The following dependencies are required to install and run Lisk Service with Docker.

 build-essential package alongside several development tools.

 apt if running Ubuntu as shown in the following command below: